Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Introduction

 Via extensive experiments, we show that \ours{} is highly effective in bilingual alignment.
-We achieve comparable or better performance than the state-of-the-art (SoTA) baselines and close the gap to supervised methods.
-For instance, on the Dictionary benchmark~\citep{sigurdsson2020visual} with \htw{}-based word embedding~\citep{miech2019howto100m}, we achieve the SoTA performance on all evaluated pairs (English$\rightarrow$\{French, Korean, Japanese\}), achieving significant improvement in accuracy (6.7\%, 2.5\%, and 4.5\%, \emph{cf.} Table~\ref{tab:htw}) over the previous SoTA~\citep{sigurdsson2020visual}.
-Our method also shows excellent robustness to the dissimilarity of language pairs and word embeddings.
-We empirically prove the effectiveness of our method through various ablation studies.
+We achieve comparable or better performance than the state-of-the-art (SOTA) baselines and close the gap to supervised methods.
+For instance, on the Dictionary benchmark~\citep{sigurdsson2020visual} with \htw{}-based word embedding~\citep{miech2019howto100m}, we achieve the SOTA performance on all evaluated pairs (English$\rightarrow$\{French, Korean, Japanese\}), achieving significant accuracy improvements (6.7\%, 2.5\%, and 4.5\%, \emph{cf.} Table~\ref{tab:htw}) over the previous SOTA~\citep{sigurdsson2020visual}.
+Our method also displays great robustness to the dissimilarity of language pairs and static word embeddings.
+We empirically show the effectiveness of our method through various ablation studies.